Even if you’ve been learning Italian for a while, you may notice that the Italian spoken in mobster movies is hard to understand.

 Na ƚengua soƚa no ƚa xé mai bastansa (One language is never enough)

-Close to the area where standard Italian is spoken, one of the most particular dialects in the country thrives: the Venetian language, łéngoa vèneta or vèneto.
+Close to the area where standard Italian is spoken, one of the most particular Italian dialects in the country thrives: the Venetian language, łéngoa vèneta or vèneto.

 This well-preserved language is spoken in the Veneto region, but people understand and, to some extent, speak it in some surrounding areas, as well.